targaryen-house/MVC-App/README.md

 - [Tanner *"SKNY-TannMann"* Percival](https://github.com/Tanner253)

-## About Switchback ##
+# About Switchback #

 ### Version 1.0 ###
 - 1.0.0 *Initial Build in progress* 15 APR 2019
 - 1.0.1 *Controllers, models, startup complete* 15 APR 2019
-- 1.1.0 * Framework built out, awaiting API data * 16 APR 2019
+- 1.1.0 *Framework built out, awaiting API data* 16 APR 2019
-- 1.2.0 * Beginning Model Get, Set testing as well as connecting the front and back end * 17 APR 2019
+- 1.2.0 *Beginning Model Get, Set testing as well as connecting the front and back end* 17 APR 2019

 ### Problem Domain ###

-  --------UNDER DEVELOPMENT--------
+Are you tired of sitting around wondering where to go for a hike but cant rememeber all the trails or a particular trail youve heard of in the area?
+Well look no further!
+We here at team *Switchback* have all that covered for you!
+Our website will allow you to explore, review, rate and comment on trails in your local area!
+We are excited to bring this to you, *Venture into the Known*.

 ## Libraries/API's/Dev environments-Dev Tools